carstenbauer/JuliaHLRS24/exercises/Day3/README.md

 ### `4_saxpy_gpu`

+**Learnings:** using GPU array abstractions, writing a basic CUDA kernel, maximal memory bandwidth of a GPU.

-You'll try to measure the maximal, obtainable memory bandwidth of an NVIDIA A100 GPU.
-To that end, you'll consider different realizations of a SAXPY kernel running on the GPU.
-Specifically, you'll move the SAXPY computation to the GPU via array abstractions and will then hand-write a custom CUDA kernel.
+You'll try to measure the maximal, obtainable memory bandwidth of a GPU.
+To that end, you'll consider different GPU implementations of SAXPY.
+Specifically, you'll move the computation to the GPU using array abstractions and will then hand-write a custom CUDA kernel.
 Afterwards, you'll compare your variants to a built-in CUBLAS implementation by NVIDIA.

 ### `5_diffusion_2d_gpu`

+**Learnings:** moving an iterative stencil solver to the GPU, strong scaling benchmark

+We'll revisit the 2D diffusion example (see `diffusion_2d_multithreaded` above) and translate the multithreaded computation into a CUDA kernel.
+How much more efficient will the GPU variant be?

 ### `5_juliaset_gpu`

+**Learnings:** a glimpse into hardware-agnostic coding

-In this exercise, we will revisit the problem of computing an image of the Julia Set.
-But this time we will compare a sequential CPU variant to a parallel GPU implementation (using a custom CUDA kernel).
+In this exercise, we consider the problem of computing an image of the Julia Set.
+We will compare a CPU variant to a parallel GPU implementation (a custom CUDA kernel) which both call the same Julia function.